Intercity Project | Flow Symposium

 BRAID/WORK @ the Arts Incubator

-Join us for a special culminating reception and catalog release for APL/CSRPC Crossing Boundaries Artists-in-Residence BRAID/WORK: Fatima Traore and Sarah Beth Woods.
-BRAID/WORK is a collaboration that crosses over and through the disciplines of performance, sculpture and social engagement.
+Join us for a special culminating reception and catalog release for Crossing Boundaries prize awardees BRAID/WORK: Fatima Traore and Sarah Beth Woods.
+BRAID/WORK is a collaboration that crosses over and through the disciplines of performance, sculpture, and social engagement.
 It speaks to the history and aesthetics of handwork and braiding culture as well as possibilities for shaping new conversations and material forms.

 Schedule of Events:

-1:30 - 3:00: Hands-on workshop: African hair braiding techniques and their historical significance led by Traore
+1:30 - 3:00pm: Hands-on workshop: African hair braiding techniques and their historical significance led by Traore.

 Event is free and open to the pubic.

-Fatima Traore and I were interviewed by Richard Steele on the Barber Shop Show Friday, May 6th.
-Program airs Sunday, May 8th at 3pm on 91.5 WBEZ.
+Fatima Traore and Sarah Beth Woods were interviewed by Richard Steele on the Barber Shop Show Friday, May 6th.

 ART ON SEDGWICK